SAIS-S2S-Technology/Roadmap/README.md

 Thank you for taking a look at SAIS.Technology S2S, a launching student-to-student (S2S) learning platform on technology-adapted policy leadership.

+This repository contains:
-This repository contains two versions of a short presentation on our activities and an additional About section.
+* two versions of a short presentation outlining our activities
+* an additional about section
+* a readling list on technology and policy

 The presentation lays out who we are, what problems we aim to solve, what solutions we propose and how we want to partner with you.

 The About section contains further details on our mission and tools.

+The reading list gives you insights into what we're thinking about and how we're thinking about it.

 ### For potential advisers